 Changes to Park Rules

-Under the new Act all existing park rules will cease to be effective from 3 February 2015.
+Under the 2013 Act, all pre-existing park rules ceased to be effective from 3 February 2015.
 Please see our separate guide to Site Rules here: [LINK]

 Previously, there was a presumption that pitch fees would change each year in line with the change in the Retail Prices Index (“RPI”) since the last review date.
 Although this remains the same in most cases, it is important to note the following changes:

-- On a pitch fee review the FFT may take into account (on one occasion only) any deterioration of the site, or of any adjoining land owned or controlled by the park owner, since 26 May 2013.
+- On a pitch fee review the FFT may take into account (on one occasion only) any overall deterioration of the site, or of any adjoining land owned or controlled by the park owner, since 26 May 2013.
 The FFT will also be able to have regard to any decrease in the services provided to the park as a whole, not just to the occupier’s pitch, which has occurred since 26 May 2013;

 Contact our experts today